 The compensation committee has the authority to retain or obtain the advice of compensation consultants, legal counsel and other advisors to assist in carrying out its responsibilities, including being directly responsible for the appointment, oversight and compensation of such consultant, counsel or advisor and the ability to cause us, without further action by the board of directors, to pay the compensation of such consultant, counsel or advisor as approved by the compensation committee, provided, however, that in retaining or obtaining the advice of such consultant, counsel or advisor, other than in-house legal counsel, the compensation committee shall take into consideration the factors affecting independence required by applicable SEC rules and Nasdaq rules.
 The compensation committee also has the authority to conduct or authorize investigations into any matters within the scope of its responsibilities as it shall deem appropriate, including the authority to request any officer, employee or advisor of us to meet with the compensation committee or any advisors engaged by the compensation committee.
-During 2020, the compensation committee engaged Radford, which is part of the Rewards solutions practice at Aon plc and Latham & Watkins LLP.
-The compensation committee reviewed compensation assessments provided by Radford comparing our compensation to that of a group of peer companies within our industry and met with Radford to discuss compensation of our executive officers and to receive input and advice.
-The compensation committee reviewed legal matters related to the form of compensation of our executive officers and the employment contracts associated with these officers, and our past and current executive directors, receiving their input and advice.
-The compensation committee has considered the independence of their advisors, and found them to be so according to the adviser independence factors required under SEC rules as they relate to (i) additional services, (ii) total fees as a percentage of total revenue, (iii) conflict of interest policies, (iv) business or personal relationships with members of the compensation committee, (v) stock ownership by compensation advisors, and (vi) business or personal relationships with executives of the company.
+During 2021, the compensation committee engaged Aon's Human Capital Solutions practice, a division of Aon plc (formerly known as Radford) and Latham & Watkins LLP.
+The compensation committee reviewed compensation assessments provided by Aon comparing our compensation to that of a group of peer companies within our industry and met with Aon to discuss compensation of our executive officers and management team and to receive input and advice.
+The compensation committee reviewed legal matters related to the form of compensation of our executive officers, management team members and the employment contracts associated with these officers, employees, and our past and current executive directors, receiving their input and advice.
+The compensation committee has considered the independence of their advisors, and found them to be so according to the adviser independence factors required under SEC rules as they relate to (i) additional services, (ii) total fees as a percentage of total revenue, (iii) conflict of interest policies, (iv) business or personal relationships with executives of the compensation committee, (v) stock ownership by compensation advisors, and (vi) business or personal relationships with executives of the company.

-The members of our compensation committee are Mr. Iwicki, Mr. Kanavy, Mr. Perry and Mr. Pucci.
+The members of our compensation committee are Mark Iwicki, Len Kanavy, Gregory D. Perry and Paolo Pucci.
 Mr. Iwicki serves as the Chairperson of the compensation committee.

-The compensation committee met five times during 2020.
+The compensation committee met five times during 2021.